trufflesuite/artifact-updates/docs/use-cases.rst

 Save interface instance
 ```````````````````````

-In cases where source is not known for an external contract, users may need
+In cases where source is not known for an external contract, users may need to
 reference that |ContractInstance| by its interface (i.e. via Solidity's
 ``interface`` mechanism).